-- Civil Rights and Civil Liberties
+- Civil Rights

-Senator Merkley is committed to protecting the rights and liberties of all Americans.
+Jeff is committed to protecting the rights and liberties of all Americans.
 Since its creation, our nation has come a long way in the march toward equality and fairness, but there is still much work to be done.
 All Americans deserve the opportunity to live, work, and succeed without facing discrimination.

 Ending Workplace Discrimination

-In one of his first acts as a U.S. Senator, Merkley cosponsored two bills to provide workers with increased protection from discriminatory pay practices.
+In one of his first acts as a U.S. Senator, Jeff cosponsored two bills to provide workers with increased protection from discriminatory pay practices.
 The Lilly Ledbetter Fair Pay Restoration Act, which was passed by the House and Senate and signed into law by President Obama, restores fairness to the workplace by allowing victims of discrimination the ability to seek compensation even if they only discover the discrimination later.
-Senator Merkley is working with his Senate colleagues to pass the Paycheck Fairness Act, which would close the loopholes that allow employment discrimination to go unchecked while improving the remedies available and prohibiting retaliatory action by employers.
+Jeff is working with his Senate colleagues to pass the Paycheck Fairness Act, which would close the loopholes that allow employment discrimination to go unchecked while improving the remedies available and prohibiting retaliatory action by employers.

 Jeff is a strong advocate of ensuring that every American can exercise his or her constitutional right to vote.
 In recent years, too many states have put in place restrictions that make it difficult to vote – especially for young Americans, seniors, and people of color.
 Unfortunately, the Supreme Court has made it easier for states to put up burdensome roadblocks to voting by striking down part of the Voting Rights Act.
 Jeff is strongly supportive of bipartisan efforts to update the Voting Rights Act and prevent backsliding on our commitment to preserve the most fundamental right in our democracy.